Baháʼí House of Worship: Completed and standing

+The world's first national Baháʼí House of Worship, located in Kinshasa, Democratic Republic of the Congo, was dedicated and opened its doors on 25 March 2023.

+A national Baháʼí House of Worship in Port Moresby, Papua New Guinea was dedicated on 25 May 2024.

-Planned or under construction
+Planned

-Currently, construction of two national Baháʼí Houses of Worship is ongoing in Papua New Guinea and the Democratic Republic of the Congo, while a groundbreaking ceremony has taken place for a local Baháʼí House of Worship in Hargawan near Bihar Sharif, India.
+In 2021, groundbreaking ceremony took place for a local Baháʼí House of Worship in Hargawan near Bihar Sharif, India.
+The design for the temple near Bihar Sharif, created by architect Amritha Ballal, was shortlisted for the 2022 World Architecture Festival.

-Designs completed
+In April 2023, the Universal House of Justice announced plans for three further Houses of Worship: local Houses of Worship in Nepal and Zambia and a national House of Worship in Canada.

+In October 2024, the Universal House of Justice announced plans for another three Houses of Worship: a local House of Worship in Batouri, Cameroon and national Houses of Worship in Brasília, Brazil and Lilongwe, Malawi.

+In April 2025, the Universal House of Justice announced plans for a national House of Worship to be built in Manila, Philippines.

 A site was selected and purchased in 1932 for a Baháʼí House of Worship in Hadiqa, northeast of Tehran, Iran.
 Charles Mason Remey provided a design for this temple which Shoghi Effendi then approved.
 A drawing of the design was published in an issue of The Baháʼí World.
 To date, however, the construction of this temple has not been possible.

-A design was created for a Baháʼí House of Worship near Mount Carmel in Haifa, Israel.
+Similarly, a design was created for a Baháʼí House of Worship near Mount Carmel in Haifa, Israel.
 It was created by Charles Mason Remey and approved by Shoghi Effendi in 1952.
 A photo of the model of the Haifa House of Worship can be found in an issue of The Baháʼí World.
 An obelisk marks the site where the House of Worship is to be built, but as of 2010, plans for constructing this House of Worship have not been made.